JNRowe/vim-configs/background.rst

 For a couple of years I attempted to use a variety of “best of breed” editors for different tasks.
 It was awful.

 I can‘t understand how people do it.
-I mean *iff* you only edit Java then sure a Java editor might be a good idea, but if you need five different Goliath IDEs installed to work on a single project then you‘re simply Doing It Wrong™.
+I mean, *iff* you only edit Java, then sure a Java editor might be a good idea.
+However, if you need five different Goliath :abbr:`IDE (Integrated Developer Environment)`\s installed to work on a single project then you‘re simply Doing It Wrong™.

 Sublime Text
 ''''''''''''